stschmaltz/stschmaltz/README.md

 ### 👋 &nbsp;About Me

-10+ years building and scaling fintech and SaaS products.
-Currently a founding engineer at **[EdVisorly](https://www.edvisorly.com)** — building the whole platform from scratch.
+Over years building and scaling products at startups and high-growth companies.
+Currently at **[EdVisorly](https://www.edvisorly.com)**, helping students navigate college-transfer pathways through the evolving power of AI.

 I care about building the right thing for the user, owning complex systems end to end, and leveling up the people around me.
-I ship fast and I build things that hold up.

-> Employee #22 at Neo Financial → helped scale to 1M+ users and ~800 employees.

 &nbsp;